-Why shouldn’t I use the ratchet when I apply the handbrake?
+Why shouldn’t I use the ratchet when I apply the parking brake?

-You should look in your car’s manual – in most cases, in modern vehicles, the advice IS to use the ratchet.
-Applying the handbrake with the button pressed is an old-fashioned approach.
+You should look in your car’s manual – in most cases, in modern vehicles, the advice is to use the ratchet.
+Applying the parking brake with the button pressed is an old-fashioned approach.
 I’ve written more about it here.

-I hate it when I pick up pupils who have been told to use the handbrake every time they stop.
+I hate it when I pick up pupils who have been told to use the parking brake every time they stop.